Keysight-Tech/AAA/Readme.md

 🔧 **Ansible Always Runs from the Control Node (Your Mac)** Ansible is agentless — it connects remotely to Windows (via WinRM) or Linux (via SSH).

-So, all required Ansible Python packages (including pywinrm) must be installed on the machine where you're running Ansible — which is your Mac.
+So, all required Ansible Python packages (including pywinrm) must be installed on the machine where you're running Ansible — which is your PC.

 The Windows VMs just need to have WinRM enabled and reachable.

-**Solution: Use Python's forkserver Start Method (for Ansible on macOS)** You can force Python to use forkserver or spawn as the process start method by setting this environment variable:

 ```bash
 export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES